Lukeisun/HoloBot/README.md

     * pipenv run python discClient.py
     ~ Note you must keep this shell running for it to work ~

   After all that your bot should be working!
-If there is interest in getting this bot to run on a webserver, like it is on my server, like heroku I wouldn't mind adding it in!
+If there is interest in getting this bot to run on a server, like it is on my server, like heroku I wouldn't mind adding it in!

 ## Description
 HoloBot is a discord bot that scrapes the HTML of HoloLive members